-Returns avoidance, gatekeeping, disposal, and other supply chain issues are related with reverse logistics.
-The product may need to travel in reverse through the entire supply chain network to retain use of any service from the defective goods.
+Returns avoidance, gatekeeping, disposal, and other supply chain issues are related to reverse logistics.
+The product may need to travel in reverse through the entire supply chain network to retain the use of any service from the defective goods.
 There are closed-loop supply chain networks that include returns processing and the manufacturer has the intention to capture the additional value and integrate all supply chain activities.
 Usually, asset-based three 3PLs work as third parties who are specialized in waste management and related activities.
 Reuse of manufactured and sold goods After-sales service and returns management are sometimes related to the logistic companies.

 Keywords: Logistics, manufacturers, reverse logistics.

-The concept of reverse logistics is related to reuse of materials used in a supply chain.
+The concept of reverse logistics is related to reusing materials used in a supply chain.
 While logistics is involved with reaching the goods to the customer, reverse logistics is involved with sending some goods at least one step back i.e., to the distributor or to the manufacturers in a supply chain.
 Reverse logistics has an important role in the competitiveness, pricing and profit/loss of an industry.

 Sometimes re-manufacturing is required in the supply chain.
 Reverse logistics is the prior step to doing this.
 Concerns over green supply chain management make re-manufacturing and refurbishing to some extent more relevant.
 Some small processing after the sales may involve reverse logistics.
 For leasing companies, reverse logistics is a more regular process.
-The product may need to travel in reverse through the entire supply chain network to retain use of any service from the defective goods.
+The product may need to travel in reverse through the entire supply chain network to retain the use of any service from the defective goods.

-After-sales service and returns management are sometimes related to the logistic companies.
+After-sales service and returns management are sometimes related to logistics companies.
 Logistics companies return to the position where the goods are repaired or resold in a timely manner.
 There should be return management best practices.
 As a result, the returns process is addressed in a way that operational and customer retention issues are properly handled in a business.
 Returns avoidance, gatekeeping, disposal, and other supply chain issues are related to reverse logistics.
-In some businesses, returns management is an inevitable issue, which gives an important link between marketing and the logistic department.
+In some businesses, returns management is an inevitable issue, which gives an important link between marketing and the logistics department.

 Closed-Loop Supply Chains

 Reverse Logistics related functions should be done in a cost-effective way.
 So that a supply chain is properly managed would not be out of business.
 They can amicably work with competitors.
-It is often necessary to partner with multiple organizations, leverage best practices, improve profit margin, precision management, etc. Manufacturers must consider spare parts cost, within warranty or without warranty issues also.
+It is often necessary to partner with multiple organizations, leverage best practices, improve profit margins, precision management, etc. Manufacturers must consider spare parts cost, within warranty or without warranty issues also.

 Major activities are the return of used or deteriorated products, repair, disposal, etc. Third-party logistics providers give asset-related services and operate in repair depots.
-Other third parties work at the manufacturer and wholesale level.
+Other third parties work at the manufacturer and wholesale levels.
 Providers used to comply with broader service operations.

 In this case, the major activity is in the area of validation under recycling, environmental compliance, etc. Third parties usually work in niche and waste specialization areas.
-In about more than 40% of cases, third parties need to penetrate and they need a good understanding of environmental regulations.
+In about more than 40% of cases, third parties need to penetrate.
+And they need a good understanding of environmental regulations.

 Wastes need to be disposed of or given some remedy to them after commercial or industrial operations.
 Usually, asset-based three 3PLs work as third parties who are specialized in waste management and related activities.
 These areas are heavily regulated and must comply with them.